 Image source: Wikimedia

-World’s first computer programmer Ada Lovelace began translating Luigi Menabrea’s (Italian Mathematician) records on Babbage’s analytical engine in 1841.
+The world’s first computer programmer Ada Lovelace began translating Luigi Menabrea’s (Italian Mathematician) records on Babbage’s analytical engine in 1841.
 She understood how to make it do the things computers do, and she suggested the data input that would program the machine to calculate Bernoulli numbers.

 Ada was a visionary mathematician – she knew numbers could be used to represent more than just quantities.
 She predicted that machines like Analytical Engine could be used to produce graphics, compose music, and be useful to science.